abhimaradiya0607/first-repo/README.md

 # first-repo
-This is the first Repo created while exploring the Git and Github.
+This is the first Repo created while exploring the Git and Github..